LLNL/RAJA/docs/sphinx/user_guide/profiling_with_caliper.rst

   CALI_CONFIG=runtime-report ./bin/raja-forall-caliper

-If we build with NVTX enabled Caliper and CUDA enabled RAJA the end of the the run the program should output the following runtime information::
+If we build with NVTX enabled Caliper and CUDA enabled RAJA, the program should output the following runtime information::

   Path                     Time (E) Time (I) Time % (E) Time % (I)